arbor-sim/arbor/doc/internals/export.rst

 Exporting Symbols
 =================

-The arbor libraries are compiled with hidden visibility by default.
+The Arbor libraries are compiled with `hidden visibility <https://gcc.gnu.org/wiki/Visibility>`_ by default.
 Thus, symbols which are part of the public API need to be marked explicitely as visible.
 Arbor provides a couple of macros to annotate functions and classes which are defined in the header file ``export.hpp`` in each library's include directory, i.e. ``include/arbor/export.hpp``.
 These header files are generated at configure